All Episodes

 And you dovetailed into it perfectly with your previous comments.

-I mean he took an oath to preserve, protect, and defend the Constitution.
+I mean, he took an oath to preserve, protect, and defend the Constitution.

 Damn straight.

-And and it also lies at the heart of the debate that needs to continually take place in this country.
+And it also lies at the heart of the debate that needs to continually take place in this country.

-And I think especially in the Republican Party if they hope to offer a clear alternate vision of governments to the to the people because this country was founded by men who were familiar, all too familiar with living under government where one person was entrusted with power to control the lives of the masses, and and they were brilliant enough to design a system that ensured that no one had that power.
+And I think especially in the Republican Party, if they hope to offer a clear, alternate vision of governments to the people, because Russia, this country was founded by men who were familiar, all too familiar, with living under a government where one person was entrusted with power to control the lives of the masses.

-You know, today there's some and there's always been people who believe that American people said the average Americans are not smart enough left to themselves to control their own lives or their destinies, and we need a you know a large bureaucracy, a nanny state, if you will, that would reach into every aspect of our lives.
+They were opposed to it like, you know, today there's some, and there's always been people who believe that American people that the average American's not smart enough, left to themselves, to control their own lives or their destinies.

-But I happen to belong to the camp that believes that that people are largely at their best, their most creative and inventive and purposeful when government just gets out of our way and let lets us make the decisions that's best for our families, our communities, you know, our neighborhoods, and and that's what makes us great.
+They're most creative and inventive and purposeful when government just gets out of our way and lets us make the decisions that's best for our families, our communities, our neighborhoods.

 There's no question about that.

-When y how many people have you seen get in trouble and they've had to come and publicly apologize?
+How many people have you seen get in trouble and they've had to come and publicly apologize?

 And one of the things they say, I was just doing what I thought best.